Success to the Coal Trade – Sunderland

 Attributed to Thomas Fell, St Peter's Pottery, Newcastle

-This transfer is attributed Thomas Fell on the basis of the second jug below, which has decorative features and a Newcastle High Level Bridge transfer associated with that pottery.
+This transfer is attributed Thomas Fell on the basis of its decorative features.
+The Newcastle High Level Bridge transfer associated with that pottery.
+Sadly, I don't have a better image to compare with the items below.